pimbrouwers/hydrogen/readme.md

 # Hydrogen CSS

 Hydrogen is a modular CSS foundation designed for minimalists with deadlines and inspired by my ♥ for [PureCSS](https://purecss.io/).
 Hydrogen is entriely _unbiased_ and offering up only a starting point with the **intention** of being overriden.
-It is small enough to be justifiable on small projects, and customizable enough to use on large applications.

 [![npm](https://img.shields.io/npm/v/hydrogen-css.svg)](https://www.npmjs.com/package/hydrogen-css)